Minimum Bottom Line Profit Should Average 9.4%!

 This system works well as the values in the respective child accounts equal the total value in the parent account, i.e. the children feed information to the parent.

+So what are the drawbacks?
 During the closing process when the project is complete the values in the child account are summed up based on groups of cost such as materials, labor and subcontractors.
 A corresponding credit value for each group is included in the child account as the debit is transferred to the respective costs of construction.
 Now the value in the child account is nulled out to zero.
 So any chance of reviewing details about the project in the future have been cleared out the child account.

-So what is a better solution?
+What is a better solution?

-Control Account
+Work in Process – Control Account

 This is very similar to the parent-child configuration.
 With control accounts, subsidiary accounts are used and not sub-accounts.
 With a control account in the Work in Process (WIP) the project identifier is the subsidiary account, just like customers in accounts receivable.
-So at the point of entry, you simply choose the WIP account ID which is usually a numbered identifier like 1200 and then enter your data.
+At the point of entry, you simply choose the WIP account ID which is usually a numbered identifier like 1200 and then enter your data.
 Somewhere in the entry field is the customer identification or project ID number (projects are treated like customers).
 This posts the information to the WIP account, specifically to the project just like the parent-child configuration.

 *In QuickBooks, the job name is used instead of customers and the field to select the job is all the way to the right on the entry screen.